-You are responsible for managing results and risk; we will do our best to help you see as many risks as possible so you can manage them BEFORE they are likely to hurt you and your family financially.
+You are responsible for managing results and risk; we will do our best to help you see as many risks as possible so you can manage them BEFORE they are likely to hurt you or your family financially.

-Choosing Not to start a business when you don't have to time or money to give yourself the best chance to succeed is a huge Win.
+Choosing Not to start or expand a business when you don't have to time or money to give yourself the best chance to succeed is a huge Win.
 When the timing is right you will much further down the road to success.

 The Pebble team: